aws/aws-iot-device-sdk-java-v2/samples/Android/README.md

 ### Required to run KeyChainPubSub
 * `keychainAlias.txt` - Alias of PrivateKey to access from KeyChain
-  * Permission to access the PrivateKey for given alias must be approved for the app prior to running the app.
-This can be done by selecting the `KeyChain Alias Permission` from the `Select a Sample` dropdown menu.
+  * The sample app must have permission to access KeyChain.
+The PrivateKey for given alias must also be granted prior to running the KeyChainPubSub sample.
+This can be done by selecting the `KeyChain Alias Permission` from the `Select a Sample` dropdown menu and selecting the PrivateKey associated with the alias.

 ###### Optional Files for all PubSub samples
 * `topic.txt` - specifies --topic CLI argument